mirfanmcs/AI-Samples/Generative-AI/AI-Foundry-Vision-Enabled-Chat-App/readme.md

-# Azure AI Foundry Chat Application
+# Azure AI Foundry Vision Enabled Chat Application

 A chat application that uses Azure AI Foundry to interact with OpenAI models through the Azure AI Foundry Python SDK.
+It uses multimodel to send text and image data and answer questions about image.

 ## Overview

 This application demonstrates how to:
+- Loads configuration from a .env file for Azure endpoint and model deployment.
-- Connect to Azure AI Foundry using Microsoft Entra ID authentication
+- Authenticates using Microsoft Entra ID and connects to Azure AI Foundry services.
-- Use the Azure AI Projects SDK to get an OpenAI client
-- Create a streaming chat interface in the console
-- Maintain conversation history throughout the session
+- Loads a default image or accepts an image file path from the command line.
+- Converts the image to a base64-encoded data URL for API usage.
+- Allows users to ask questions about the image in a continuous loop until 'quit' is entered.
+- Acts as a grocery store produce expert, providing detailed answers about fruits.
+- Sends both text and image data to the OpenAI Vision API for generating responses.
+- Outputs AI-generated responses to the user’s questions.

 ## Prerequisites